sendgrid/docs/content/docs/for-developers/partners/magento.md

 ## 	What makes your extension unique?

 * SendGrid pioneered the cloud-based email industry, and we are trusted by leading senders like Uber, AirBnB, and Spotify to achieve optimal deliverability at scale.
-* Flexible API and SMTP setup for for easy transactional email Integration.
+* Flexible API and SMTP setup for easy transactional email Integration.
 * Key email deliverability features including email authentication, reputation monitoring, dedicated IP addresses, and more.
 * Real-time analytics and reporting including opens, clicks, bounces, unsubscribe tracking, and more.
 * Leverage our step-by-step [documentation]({{root_url}}/api-reference/) or get quick help from our [24/7 Support Team](https://support.sendgrid.com).